pranal02/Capstone_PowerBI/README.md

-# Capstone
-YouTube Data Analysis Power BI Project.

-Introduction.

-As a Power BI developer, this project focuses on analyzing a YouTube dataset to uncover actionable insights that can guide content creators and marketers.
-The dataset includes various engagement metrics and video attributes extracted from YouTube's API, providing a detailed understanding of viewer behavior, video performance, and the factors that drive engagement.
-The insights derived from this analysis will empower stakeholders to optimize their content strategies and improve audience engagement on the platform.

-Problem Statement.
-The main goal of this analysis is to identify patterns, trends, and correlations within the YouTube dataset, specifically focusing on engagement metrics and video attributes.
-By answering key questions, this analysis will assist content creators and marketers in making data-driven decisions to enhance their YouTube content and maximize viewer interaction.

-Data Sources.
-The YouTube dataset will be extracted, transformed, and loaded (ETL) into Power BI, ensuring compliance with YouTube's terms of service and data privacy guidelines.

-Tasks To Be Performed.
-Display Maximum Uploads:

-Create a card visual to display the maximum number of uploads from the dataset.
-Display Minimum View Ranks:

-Create a card visual to show the minimum view ranks within the dataset.
-Display Average Views for the Last 30 Days:

-Cleanse the data as necessary and create a card visual to display the average views for the last 30 days.
-Generate Line Chart for Maximum Uploads:

-Create a line chart that highlights the titles of videos with maximum uploads, focusing on those that have crossed 200,000 uploads.
-Spider Map (Radar Chart) for Channel Type and Rank:

-Use a radar chart to visualize the relationship between channel type and channel rank.
-Packed Bubble Chart for Category-wise Subscribers:

-Create a packed bubble chart to display the number of subscribers for each category.
-Create Calculated Column for Views per Subscriber:

-Create a calculated column named "Viewed by Subscriber" to determine views per subscriber.
-Table Visual for Channel Type and Views per Subscriber:

-Create a table visual to represent the relationship between channel type and views per subscriber.
-Measure for Total Uploads:

-Create a measure to calculate the total number of uploads and represent this value using card visuals.
-Decomposition Tree for Rank-wise C
-Create a decomposition tree to visually represent rank-wise categories.
-Blank Navigation Button:

-Create a blank navigation button to allow users to navigate between two pages in the report.
-Report Formatting:

-Format the report by adding appropriate headings, logos, and consistent styling.
-Publish Report to Power BI Service:

-Publish the completed report to the Power BI Service for sharing and collaboration.
-Create a Dashboard:

-Develop a dashboard with three key visuals from the report to provide a high-level summary of the analysis.ategories:
+# YouTube Data Analysis Power BI Project

+**Overview**

+This project delves into a YouTube dataset using Power BI to uncover valuable insights for content creators and marketers.
+By analyzing engagement metrics and video attributes, this project aims to guide data-driven decisions that enhance content strategy and maximize viewer interaction.

+**Objectives**

+* Identify patterns, trends, and correlations within the YouTube dataset.
+* Answer key questions related to viewer behavior and video performance.
+* Assist content creators in optimizing their content strategy.

+**Data Sources**

+* YouTube dataset extracted through the YouTube API.
+* Data is processed and transformed (ETL) before loading into Power BI.

+**Key Deliverables**

+* **Data Exploration & Visualization:**
+    * **Maximum Uploads:** Card visual displaying the maximum number of uploads.
+    * **Minimum View Ranks:** Card visual showcasing the minimum view ranks.
+    * **Average Views (Last 30 Days):** Card visual displaying average views for the last 30 days.
+    * **Maximum Uploads Line Chart:** Line chart highlighting videos with over 200,000 uploads.
+    * **Channel Type & Rank Radar Chart:** Radar chart visualizing the relationship between channel type and channel rank.
+    * **Category-wise Subscribers Packed Bubble Chart:** Packed bubble chart displaying subscriber counts for each category.
+    * **Views per Subscriber Table:** Table visualizing the relationship between channel type and views per subscriber.
+* **Data Calculations:**
+    * **Calculated Column:** "Viewed by Subscriber" for views per subscriber analysis.
+    * **Measure:** Total number of uploads.
+    * **Decomposition Tree:** Visualizing rank-wise categories.
+* **Report Development:**
+    * **Report Formatting:** Consistent styling, headings, and logos.
+    * **Navigation:** Blank navigation button for seamless page transitions.
+* **Deployment:**
+    * **Publication:** Publish the report to the Power BI Service.
+    * **Dashboard Creation:** Develop a dashboard with key visuals for a high-level summary.

+**Tools**

+* Power BI Desktop
+* YouTube API

+**Note:**

+* This project adheres to YouTube's terms of service and data privacy guidelines.

+**Getting Started**

+1. **Data Acquisition:** Obtain the YouTube dataset.
+2. **Data Preparation:** Cleanse, transform, and load the data into Power BI.
+3. **Data Analysis & Visualization:** Create visualizations and perform data analysis as outlined above.
+4. **Report Development:** Design and format the Power BI report.
+5. **Deployment:** Publish the report to the Power BI Service and create a dashboard.

+**Contact**

+[Your Name/Email/GitHub Profile]

+This `README.md` file adheres to GitHub's markdown format, providing a clear and structured overview of the project.